 There are 206,131 Medicare enrollees in Syracuse, New York, split among FFS and standard Medicare services.
 This yields a participation rate of around 47.52%, slightly higher than the national average of 42.12%.
-This article will explore what supplemental plans you have available for Medicare in Syracuse, New York.
+This article will explore your supplemental plans for Medicare in Syracuse, New York.

-Many people stand to benefit when enrolling in a supplemental Medicare plan in New York.
+Many people benefit from enrolling in a supplemental Medicare plan in New York.
 Doing so allows you to cover additional costs not covered under your traditional plan.
 We base the quotes listed below on a female aged 70, so the exact pricing of premiums, MOOP (maximum out-of-pocket) costs, and deductibles may vary.

 Around 97,963 Medicare beneficiaries exist on Medicare plans in Syracuse, New York.
 The average beneficiary has access to 39 New York Medicare Advantage plans in 2022, an 8% increase from 2021.
 Let’s discuss some of the most robust plans available.